8 minutes read

 Security is a broad topic and this article doesn’t cover it fully.
 Is this even possible anyway?

-That being said, I want to give you as much actionable best practices, tips and tricks to help you consolidate your Laravel web applications.
+That being said, I want to give you as much actionable best practices, tips, and tricks to help you consolidate your apps.

 Don’t track your .env file